Mike-D-Langdon/Mike-D-Langdon/README.md

 ### Hi there 👋
-My name is Mike and I just graduated this year with a BS in CS.
+My name is Mike and I am a recent graduate (2022) for Cal State East Bay with a BS in Computer Science.
+I am currently volunteering at Common Good, working with Ruby and RSpec, trying to help out an association working towards making a positive impact on society.
 My interests besides programming include mathematics, hiking in the mountains, and making music.
 Here are some of the technologies I've used:

 ![TensorFlow](https://img.shields.io/badge/TensorFlow-FF6F00?style=for-the-badge&logo=tensorflow&logoColor=white)